acend/container-basics-training/content/en/docs/10/_index.md

 cd myfirstimage
 ```

-Add the following content to the Dockerfile using your editor of choice:
+Create a new File with the name `Dockerfile` and add the following content to that `Dockerfile` using your editor of choice:

 ```Dockerfile
 FROM ubuntu